ORNL-Fusion/OEDGE/docs/source/beginner_osm.rst

 Assigning flux tube momentum losses (advanced)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-[REDO THIS SECTION]

-The outline of this method is to perform a scan in :math:`F_{fric}` to build a mapping between :math`F_{fric}` and upstream density for our simulation.
+The outline of this method is to perform a scan in :math:`F_{fric}` to build a mapping between :math:`F_{fric}` and upstream density for our simulation.
 We then determine the precise value for the :math:`F_{fric}` needed to force agreement with experimental data.
 We will use the RCP data as our experimental constraint, this should leave us close enough to the Thomson data.

-Begin by turning momentum loss back on with an expoentially decaying away from the target momentum source (`267`_ = 2, consult the documentation for details).
-We will assign :math:`F_{fric}` for the entire SOL with `242`_, where lower values correspond to larger amounts of momentum loss.
+Begin by turning momentum loss back on with an expoentially decaying away from the target momentum source (:ref:`267` = 2, consult the documentation for details).
+We will assign :math:`F_{fric}` for the entire SOL with :ref:`242`, where lower values correspond to larger amounts of momentum loss.
 Our SOL 22 options now look as such:

   .. code-block:: console